Nidhinchandran47/MIPS_testbench_generator/README.md

 # ✨TESTBENCH AUTOMATION ON A MIPS-BASED MICROPROCESSOR IMPLEMENTED IN VERILOG

 Welcome to my B.Tech Major project!
-This tool is designed to automate the creation of test benches for a custom designed MIPS processors for a given assembly file. `Navya B`, `Prajwal KP`, `Sarun Babu` and `Vishnu P` where also with me during this Project
+This tool is designed to automate the creation of test benches for a custom designed MIPS processors for a given assembly file. `Navya B`, [Prajwal KP](https://github.com/prajwal19012002), `Sarun Babu` and `Vishnu P` where also with me during this Project

 > [!IMPORTANT]
 >   THE GENERATED TESTBENCH IS NOT FOR *FULL FUNCTIONALTY VERIFICATION*, FOR A GIVEN ASSEMBLY CODE -> IT GENERATE A TESTBENCH TO RUN THAT ASSEMBLY CODE IN THIS MIPS PROCESSOR